Curiosity Over Comparison: Reflections from a Remote Consultant

 To accept the joys and the challenges of this moment.

-To counter it, I’ve found curiosity to be a powerful tool.
+To counter this, I’ve found curiosity to be a powerful tool.

 When the urge to compare arises, I try not to crumple in on myself.
-I try to look outward.
-Not with judgment—of them or of myself—but with a kind of open-heartedness.
+I try to look outward with an open-heartedness.
 A willingness to be nudged into new ways of thinking.

 I don’t always get it right.
 But when I do, something shifts.

 Working remotely as a consultant, my days often feel like world-building from a swivel chair.
-There’s a strange thrill in that—shaping something meaningful out of thin air.
-But it’s also challenging.
+There’s a strange thrill in in shaping something meaningful out of thin air.
+But it’s also tiring at times.

 I move through my days one task at a time, reminding myself that even the mundane parts are bricks in the foundation of a creative life I’m trying to build.

-And when I’m tired, connecting with others—without comparison—feels like a reset.
+And when I’m tired, connecting with others feels like a reset.

-It helps me imagine new ways to move.
-It feeds my thirst for connection, inspiration, and the kind of hope that doesn’t ask for guarantees.
+It helps me imagine new ways to be.
+It feeds my thirst for connection and inspiration.

 So I keep dancing to my own beat, grateful I’m still at the party.